paulos84/frags/README.md

 the user is provided with a link to the detail view.

-From CAS numbers the SMILES notation string which representing the chemical structure is obtained from a request to CIRpy, the Python interface for a service which resolves chemical identities.
+From CAS numbers the SMILES notation string which representing the chemical structure is obtained from a request to CIRpy, a Python wrapper for an API which resolves chemical identities.
 The open-source cheminformatics toolkit RDKit is able to decode the SMILES string into a class representing a molecule.